 As an Amazon Associate I earn from qualifying purchases.

-If letting dinner cook itself so you can come home to a delicious smelling house and a warm dinner sounds good to you, then this slow cooker Hawaiian chicken (or slow cooker pineapple chicken) recipe might be just the recipe you’re looking for.
+If letting dinner cook itself so you can come home to a delicious-smelling house and a warm dinner sounds good to you, then this slow cooker Hawaiian chicken (or slow cooker pineapple chicken) recipe might be just the recipe you’re looking for.

-This delicious meal is great all by itself, or served over rice.
+This delicious meal is great all by itself or served over rice.

 Mini Chef is going through a phase where he will only eat white rice.
 I don’t have a problem with it, so white rice is what he got.
-If you don’t eat white rice, feel free to use brown rice, quinoa, millet or any other grain you enjoy.
+If you don’t eat white rice, feel free to use brown rice, quinoa, millet, or any other grain you enjoy.
 You’ll be cooking it separately in its own pot to package directions.

 This meal is so satisfying and filling, and it’s made from scratch with real food ingredients.
 You can’t beat it!
-It’s mildly sweet and its flavors can easily be intensified with the addition of salt and a little extra maple syrup at serving.
+It’s mildly sweet, and its flavors can easily be intensified with the addition of salt and a little extra maple syrup at serving.
 This is easily adjustable to your own tastebuds.
 So enjoy!

-Traditionally, it’s a dish made with chicken, pineapple, bell peppers and brown sugar.
-The liquid component is meant to be a glaze with the whole thing being served over a serving of rice.
+Traditionally, it’s a dish made with chicken, pineapple, bell peppers, and brown sugar.
+The liquid component is meant to be a glaze, with the whole thing being served over a serving of rice.

-Typically, this dish will be dairy free and can be easily made gluten free as well.
+Typically, this dish will be dairy-free and can be easily made gluten-free as well.
 And in this case, it’s made without refined sugar as well.

 The base is made in a slow cooker.
-The chicken, peppers and pineapple get cooked together for several hours until the chicken is cooked through.
+The chicken, peppers, and pineapple get cooked together for several hours until the chicken is cooked through.

 All the sauce components, except for the starch, are cooked in the slow cooker as well.

-At the end, the starch is stirred into the sauce in the slow cooker to help thicken it into more of a glaze.
+In the end, the starch is stirred into the sauce in the slow cooker to help thicken it into more of a glaze.